elsiklab/sashimiplot/README.md

 ## Track options

-style->color - a CSS color or callback function returning a color style->height - a specific height or callback function to change height of the bezier curves useXS - a built-in option to change strand according to the XS tag (only works on canonical splice sites)
+* style->color - color (RGB,HSL,hex) or callback function returning a color
+* style->height - integer height or callback function returning height of the bezier curves
+* useXS - a built-in option to change strand according to the XS tag (only works on canonical splice sites)